Program frequently asked questions

 Yes, as long as you will be completing it before Sept of the year you plan to enter the program.

-You will need to submit your final transcript, with your final grades and proof of the degree being conferred by Sept 1.
+You will need to submit your final transcript, with your final grades and proof of completion of degree requirements by August 20th.